Samagra-Development/user-service/docs/user service/faqs.md

 ##
 **Question**: I want to help out, what can I do?

 **Answer**: You can help by creating issues and submit improvements at our [Issue tracker](https://github.com/Samarth-HP/esamwad-user-service/issues).
-Make sure our Maintainers, [Chakshu Gautam](https://github.com/ChakshuGautam) and [Radhay Anand](https://github.com/radhay-samagra) after raising an issue.
+Make sure to ping our Maintainers, [Chakshu Gautam](https://github.com/ChakshuGautam) and [Radhay Anand](https://github.com/radhay-samagra) after raising an issue.

 ##
 **Question**: Why user service?